arturmpinho/Dusty-Lantern/README.md

 ##### **Landing Page**

-Regardless of the user being authenticate or not, this page will display a small introduction of the ***Dusty Lantern***, with an appealing design to make the user feel confortable naviating throughout the platform.
+Regardless of the user being authenticated or not, this page will display a small introduction of the ***Dusty Lantern***, with an appealing design to make the user feel comfortable navigating throughout the platform.

 It will display the current most popular ongoing auctions in order to captivate and engage the user to register/sign in.
-It will be accompanied by a button for this purpose, if user is not logged in or a "See all auctions" if it is.
+It will be accompanied by a button for this purpose, if the user is not logged in or a "See all auctions" if it is.

 #### **Auctions**

 The auctions page is intended to list all the ongoing/future auctions.
-It will only be availabe to the user if it is logged in as a buyer (logged in as seller will not display the page to the user).
+It will only be available to the user if it is logged in as a buyer (logged in as seller will not display the page to the user).

 This page will be powered by a search bar and filter system in order to aid the navigation of the user in finding the desired auction to participate in.